 To make smooth and creamy sesame free hummus there are a couple of tricks you need to know.

 Trick #1 – If you’re using dried chickpeas, put them in a large bowl and cover with twice the volume of cold water.
 Stir in a teaspoon of baking soda and leave to soak for 24 hours – this will help the chickpeas soften more quickly and makes the hummus creamier.
-Cooking them with baking soda softens the skins, make sure the cooked chickpeas are very soft.
+Cooking them with baking soda softens the skins.

 Trick #2 – If using canned chickpeas they can be firmer, so for a really silky, creamy hummus, remove the papery skins.
 Rub the chickpeas between your fingers, easiest done in water, it’s a fiddly job, but worth the effort.